-The Southwire Company improved the properties of aluminum wire and it is currently used in modern aircraft and industrial applications.
-Aluminum wire is used almost exclusively for utility company transmission lines and service entry wire.
+The Southwire Company improved the properties of aluminum wire, and it is currently used in modern aircraft and industrial applications.
+Aluminum wire is used almost exclusively for utility company transmission lines and service entry wires.

-Only single strand Aluminum wiring is considered unsafe under normal conditions.
-Stranded aluminum is used in wire sizes 8 and larger in commercial applications.
-Due to the bad experiences of the earlier period aluminum branch wiring is seldom found in residential construction after 1972.
+Only single-strand Aluminum wiring is considered unsafe under normal conditions.
+Stranded aluminum is used in wire sizes eight and larger in residential applications.
+Due to the bad experiences of the earlier period, solid strand aluminum branch wiring is seldom found in residential construction after 1972.

 Aluminum wiring from 1965 to 1972

-Problem areas are most often found in receptacles, switches and light fixtures.
-As a result the CPSC investigated and recommends a qualified electrician evaluate all aluminum single strand circuits.
+The problem is found in receptacles, switches, and light fixtures.
+As a result, the Consumer Product Safety Commission (CPSC) investigated and recommended a qualified electrician evaluate all aluminum single strand circuits.

-In the late 1940’s and 50’s some copper wire was “tinned” in an attempted to prevent corrosion.
-This wire will usually have a woven cloth like outer jacket and is not aluminum.
-This may cause confusion and a qualified electrician can quickly verify if it is aluminum or copper.
+In the late 1940s and 50s, some copper wire was “tinned” to prevent corrosion.
+This wire will usually have a woven cloth-like outer jacket and is not aluminum.
+This may cause confusion, and a qualified electrician can quickly verify if it is aluminum or copper.

 What if My House Has Aluminum Wiring

 The fact that your home contains aluminum wiring does not necessarily indicate an immediate problem.
-However the US Consumer Product Safety Commision (CPSC) reports:
+However, the US Consumer Product Safety Commission (CPSC) reports: